 Admittedly, even with the acceptance of their peers and affiliations, conservation researchers may be hesitant to share their findings outside of the traditional research journal.
 Most undergraduate and graduate studies build skills in writing research papers, not poetry, and there is an urgent need for conservation biology students to develop proficiency in both formal and informal forms of writing as well as visual expression.
 Beyond the traditional assignment and research paper, educators can ask students to prepare articles suitable for publication in popular conservation magazines, Tweets, blog posts, haikus and found poems, photo- and video- essays, topic overviews in the form of infographics, visual and graphic abstracts, and Wikipedia entries.
 As the course schedule may not allow enough time for conducting original research to give findings that students can communicate about, such assessment can utilise published research papers on a topic they personally find engaging.

 Conservation biology research often requires creative approaches to a study topic, and conservation biology researchers need to be as creative in their forms of communication for research findings to reach a diverse audience and have the greatest impact within the field.
 Alternative forms of #ConservationCommunication may require both acceptance and practice, but are increasingly valuable tools.

 Conservation haikus written by undergraduate students for their research exhibition at FLAME University.

-- Dr. Andrea D. Phillott - Professor in Environmental Studies
+- Prof. Andrea D. Phillott - Professor in Environmental Studies